 - The program contains a hardware fingerprint - specific programs are dependent on hardware linked to your source computer.
 You cannot transfer such programs unless the same equipment is installed on your PC as well.

 Please keep in mind that software developers are extremely guarded when it comes to upholding their licensing policies, and it is not uncommon that some of the transferred programs will require renewed registration or activation.
-Also, some of the application may require a new license (activation) key as they may have been designed for single computer use.
+Also, some of the applications may require a new license (activation) key as they may have been designed for single computer use.

 IMPORTANT: It is the end-users responsibility to know and uphold the "Terms and Conditions" of the software developer, before attempting to transfer it with the help of the "PC Mover".